j-huang05/phys601-website-test/docs/about/index.md

 # Introduction

 I am currently pursuing a PhD in Physics at McGill University under the supervision of Prof. Jason W.T.
 Hessels.
 Prior to this, I received my MSc in Astronomy & Astrophysics at the University of Amsterdam under the supervision of Prof. Jason W.T.
-Hessels

-Bachelor's in Science in Physics at McGill University with thesis supervision from Prof. Daryl Haggard.
-Gonna add a bit more about research I did and stuff and maybe some other background idk.
+Hessels and I completed my Bachelor's in Science in Physics at McGill University where I worked on various research projects under the supervision of Prof. Daryl Haggard.

 # Other Interests